DBA-Turkiye/DiagnoseCovid19/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

 # Implementing COVID-19 Symptom Diagnosing by Using IBM Automation Solutions
 * 🧿

+***Disclaimer:** If you are planning to open this diagnosing tool to public, It is highly recommended to change the rules implemented inside ODM which combines symptoms and diseases with the help of a health professional before going live.*

 ##  1. <a name='Summary'></a>Summary

 This asset is created to show how to define a workflow inside [IBM BAW](https://www.ibm.com/products/business-automation-workflow) (Business Automation Workflow) including UI designs, service integration, database integration and ODM integration.
 It also gives information about how to integrate workflow data with [IBM BAI](https://www.ibm.com/support/knowledgecenter/SSYHZ8_19.0.x/com.ibm.dba.bai/topics/con_bai_overview.html) (Business Automation Insights) and generate custom graphics and reports from the data transferred to BAI.